-Porta Contours lining board range offers a unique range of shaped lining which is ideal for residential and commercial projects.
-The various models are designed to be modular, which enables each of the models to be interchanged across a wall or ceiling, allowing multiple effects to be created.
-Most of the range has a 78mm cover (overall 91mm width) plus there is a half width in-fill flat model (Porta Contours Plateau-39).
-The range includes the ability to conceal the fixing (while allowing for board movement) and rear grooves (which improves adhesion and relieves stress across the profile to prevent cupping).
+Porta Contours lining board range offers a unique range of shaped profiles which is ideal for residential and commercial projects.
+The various profiles are designed to be modular, which enables each of the profiles to be interchanged across a wall or ceiling, allowing multiple effects to be created.
 Additionally, a brad nail alignment line is included on the board to speed installation.
-The Contours range of models are shown below.
+The latest Contours range of profiles are available online at www.porta.com.au.